 This jockey jack uses a 20mm internal ball screw design.
 This makes it quiet and has greater lifting power compared to traditional screw design.

-The Husky tongue jack is able to withstand high thrust loads, and they can do so with minimum internal friction.
+The Husky tongue jack is able to withstand high thrust loads, and it can do so with minimum internal friction.

 How to install a heavy-duty electric trailer jack